- International Opportunities

 HDR Funding Support and Procedures

 The Faculty provides funding for PhD and Research Masters students to support their study over the entire period of candidature.
 PhD candidates receive up to $6000 and Research Masters candidates up to $3000

-These funding levels apply ONLY to candidates who are still within time for completion (ie equivalent of 4 years full-time for PhD candidates and 2 years full-time for Research Masters candidates).
+These funding levels apply ONLY to candidates who are within time for completion which is the equivalent of 4 years full-time for PhD candidates and 2 years full-time for Research Masters candidates.

 Any out of time candidates will be funded on a case by case basis, approved by the Assistant Dean Research Training; and usually only for costs relating to thesis submission.